Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: METHODOLOGY

-Once an anomaly has been detected in a service system, further analyses will be enacted to determine the possible causes for such a performance anomaly ~\cite{lin2018microscope, shan2019diagnosis}.
+Once an anomaly has been detected in a service system, further analyses will be enacted to determine the possible causes for such a performance anomaly ~\cite{lin2018microscope, shan2019diagnosis, zhong2024automated}.
 This allows application operators to determine which part of the service this performance issue reported is related to.
-For monitoring metrics, to further understand the mechanism of the happening of performance issues, pinpointing a few metrics that are highly correlated with the root cause is crucial.
-For example, when we observed that the throughput metrics of two devices are highlighted, it seems to happen a performance issue related to the communication between two devices.
+For monitoring metrics, to further understand the mechanism of performance issues, pinpointing a few metrics that are highly correlated with the root cause is crucial~\cite{yu2023nezha, yu2024changerca}.
+For example, when we observed that the throughput metrics of two devices were highlighted, it seemed to be a performance issue related to the communication between two devices.
 While our model highlights the CPU utilization of a service, it is likely to occur due to a lack of computing resources in the run-time environment~\cite{nguyen2011pal}.

 However, existing methods regarding monitoring metrics have not integrated anomaly detection and metric localization, namely root cause localization together in a unified pipeline~\cite{soldani2022anomaly}.
 In this case, the knowledge during the anomaly detection phase cannot be shared with the localization.
 We integrate these two closely related tasks into a unified framework to provide more hints to system operators.